hsuanhauliu/RuGo/README.md

 Everytime you create a new material for your scene, please place the material in the **Materials** folder.
 Please be thoughtful when it comes to naming your materials so that it can be reused by others when building their prototypes.

 We will follow the same principle for **Textures** folder as well.
 Good descriptive names go a long way into helping others search for the material and/or textures they want to use with their prototypes.

+# Demystifying Unity

+## Awake vs Start vs OnEnabled

+At the outset these functions appear to do exactly the same thing but this is not true.
+The general ordering is, Awake runs first, then OnEnabled and then Start.

+But the difference is as follows
+- Awake and Start run only once when the object is first initialized to the scene.
+Where as OnEnabled runs everytime you SetActive a deactivated object or everytime you SetActive the script component.
+- If an object and the script is active, both Awake and Start are called.
+But if the object is active and script is not active when we first start the game, only Awake is called.
+Start is called at a later time when the script is first activated.